mellissa87/rtla/README.md

 * **rtla-elasticsearch**

-Handles data access and persistency in ElasticSearch.
+Handles data access and persistence in ElasticSearch.

 * **rtla-kafka**